 Facts about Top 15 Pyramids and Advice on Visiting Pyramids in Egypt

-My Advice on Visiting the Pyramids is:visiting the Giza Pyramids is definitely worth it and I also enjoyed going to some of the other pyramids.
-My advice is: Check government advisories before traveling and do your due diligence, but cease the opportunity to visit these magnificent monuments when you can.
-You can find the oldest pyramids on the world in Egypt.
+My Advice on Visiting the Pyramids is: Visiting the Giza Pyramids is definitely worth it and I also enjoyed going to some of the other pyramids.
+Always Check government advisories before traveling and do your due diligence, but cease the opportunity to visit these magnificent monuments when you can.
+You can find the oldest pyramids in the world in Egypt.
 I did not go to all of them in one visit though, but over the years, I have visited quite a few of them.
 I will point out the significance of each and things to do when visiting.
 Here is a list of the most important pyramids in Egypt:

 - Khufu (Cheops)

 - Amenemhat III

 Most popular pyramids are in Giza or close to Giza Plateau.
 Other pyramids are distributed across Egypt with some as far as Nubia (or Nubah) in the south and other are actually located beyond Egyptian borders in Sudan.
 Top advice I have for you is: Take the time if you can to visit these structural ancient wonders, check the weather before going, and take water and snacks with you.

 Egyptian Pyramids Facts

 Pyramids of Giza